perhapscwk/empty/README.md

 # sbs scrapy spider

 - This Script try to fetch all australia news from sbs.com.au and save the data to MongoDB Atlas(MongoDB Cloud).
-- By default, it will try to crawl all, however you can change the setting by modify variable COUNT_MAX in sbs_spider.py
+- By default, it will try to crawl 2000 news, however you can change the setting by modify variable COUNT_MAX = 0 in sbs_spider.py to get all.

 # Public API on Amazon EC2 instance